Elzawawy/CNNH/application-layer.md

 3. The semantics of the fields, that is, the meaning of the information in the fields.
 4. Rules for determining when and how a process sends messages and responds to messages.

-It is important to distinguish between network applications and application layer protocols.
+It is important to *distinguish* between network applications and application layer protocols.
 An application-layer protocol is only one piece of a network application.

-**Example:** The Web is a client-server application that allows users to obtain documents from Web servers on demand.
+**Example is the Web itself**, which is a client-server application that allows users to obtain documents from Web servers on demand.
 The Web application consists of many components including a standard for document formats (that is, HTML),Web browsers (for example, Firefox and Microsoft Internet Explorer), Web servers (for example, Apache and Microsoft servers), and an application-layer protocol.(HTTP)

-**2.2 The Web and HTTP:**
+## 2.2 The Web and HTTP

 - The Web was the first Internet application that caught the general public&#39;s eye.
 - The Web operates on demand (Users receive what they want, when they want it).